awei2099/riscv-processor/README.md

   Two versions of an unsigned divider: one combinational (divider_unsigned.sv) and one pipelined over several cycles (DividerUnsignedPipelined.sv).

 - **cla.sv**
-  A carry-lookahead adder (32-bit) used by the datapath ALU to speed up addition/subtraction.
+  A carry-lookahead adder (32-bit) used by the datapath ALU

 - **RvDisassembler.sv**
-  Converts a 32-bit RISC-V instruction word into a text string (e.g., `add x1, x2, x3`).
-Useful for debugging/sim.
+  Converts a 32-bit RISC-V instruction word into a text string